“This Place Matters” rally to save the farm, June 2013

-Friends of Mukai is a Vashon Island based non-profit that operates the Mukai Farm & Garden.
-Since 2012, FoM has worked to secure and preserve the Mukai house, garden, and Fruit Barreling Plant—all constructed almost 90 years ago.
+Friends of Mukai is a Vashon Island based non-profit organization dedicated to operation of the Mukai Farm & Garden.
+Since 2012, FoM has worked to secure and preserve the Mukai house, garden, and fruit barreling plant—all constructed almost 90 years ago.

-As stewards of the historic Mukai Farm & Garden, FoM works to interpret and celebrate the following:
+As stewards of the historic Mukai Farm & Garden, FoM works to interpret and celebrate the following themes:

-- The history of Mukai, including the land, the structures, the people who shaped it, and the family’s prominent role in the island community
+– The history of Mukai Farm, including the land, the structures, the people who shaped it, and the family’s prominent role in the island community

 – Gardening in the Japanese tradition, with a focus on Kuni Mukai’s garden and its stylistic relationship to gardens in the Pacific Northwest